nasa/cape/doc/common/json/Subfigures.rst

     printf-sylte text format for standard deviation

+Also accepts the options from these classes:

+* :mod:`cape.cfdx.options.reportopts.SubfigOpts`

 Unique options for *Type*\ ="Image"
 ===================================

 *ImageFile*: {``'export.png'``} | :class:`str`
     name of image file to copy from case folder

+Also accepts the options from these classes:

+* :mod:`cape.cfdx.options.reportopts.SubfigOpts`

 Unique options for *Type*\ ="Paraview"
 ======================================